Genealogical technology helping WPD solve cold cases

 Captain Cory said it’s a growing practice but can come with challenges.

 “It’s not just the matter of solving it, but can we prove it now with live testimony?
-Do you have a coroner, for instance, in a homicide, is the corner still alive?
-Are the people who collected the samples, Are they still alive?,” said Sedgwick County District Attorney Marc Bennett.
+Do you have a coroner, for instance, in a homicide, is the coroner still alive?
+Are the people who collected the samples, are they still alive?” said Sedgwick County District Attorney Marc Bennett.

 It has created a new tool for investigators to bring justice and answers for victims.